Mostafa-Mansour/Depth-estimation-with-ego-motion-assisted-monocular-camera/Readme.txt

-Supplementary Data
+# Supplementary Data

-Manuscript title: Depth estimation with ego-motion assisted monocular camera
+## Manuscript title: Depth estimation with ego-motion assisted monocular camera

-Authors:
+### Authors:
-	- Mostafa Mansour
+		* Mostafa Mansour
-	- Pavel Davidson
+		* Pavel Davidson
-	- Oleg Stepanov
+		* Oleg Stepanov
-	- Jukka-Pekka Raunio
+		* Jukka-Pekka Raunio
-	- Mohammad M. Aref
+		* Mohammad M. Aref
-	- Robert Piché
+		* Robert Piché

+---

-Data description:
+### Data description:
 		This folder contains 5 Matlab files used in the field test associated with the paper in review.
 These files are:
-		- camera_intrinsic_matrix.mat
+			* camera_intrinsic_matrix.mat
-		- ground_truth.mat
+			* ground_truth.mat
-		- angular_vel.mat
+			* angular_vel.mat
-		- linear_vel.mat
+			* linear_vel.mat
-		- image_points.mat.
+			* image_points.mat.

 	The content of each of the previous files is described in the following section.

+---

-Files description:
+### Files description:

-	- camera_intinsic_matrix.mat: This file contains the intrinsic calibration parameters of the camera in use.
+	- camera_intrinsic_matrix.mat: This file contains the intrinsic calibration parameters of the camera in use.
 			@params:
 					(cx,cy):	Camera principal point measured in pixels.
 					f: 			Camera focal length measured in pixels.